Hayle railway station: Description

 The main entrance is to the platform served by trains to Penzance, which is approached by a road from Foundry Square.
-A footpath allows level access to the other platform too, and this continues along the route of a closed railway track down towards the wharves opposite a bridge which leads across the water to the Towans.
+A footpath beneath the west end of the station allows step-free access to the other platform too, and this continues along the route of a closed railway track down towards the wharves opposite a bridge which leads across the water to the Towans.

-A camping coach adjacent to the westbound platform offers holiday accommodation.
+A converted British Rail Mark 1 adjacent to the westbound platform offers holiday camping coach accommodation.